 Ross established his consultancy business in 1993 to provide training and development services to industries.
 Ross has experience as a business owner and company director.
 He has helped local businesses develop long and short term business plans, helped identify operational structures and roles required to make those plans work, and helped prepare staff for those roles.
-Ross has a New Zealand Certificate in Building, A National Certificate in Adult Education and Training, and a Diploma in Tertiary Education Administration.
+Ross has a New Zealand Certificate in Building, a National Certificate in Adult Education and Training, and a Diploma in Tertiary Education Administration.
 He has been chair of BBBS Nelson for 4 years.

 Gaile has been a board member since 2010 and has served the past 3 years as Deputy Chair.
 Gaile is currently a Nelson City Councillor.
 She is a Rotarian in the club which first nurtured the programme.

 She is very passionate about the Big Brothers Big Sisters programme and was introduced to this through her late husband who was a previous chair.
-“It is extremely rewarding to be involved in a well-run programme with a Board who have a professional approach and a clear vision of what we are trying to achieve”.
+“It is extremely rewarding to be involved in a well-run programme with a Board who has a professional approach and a clear vision of what we are trying to achieve”.

 In 2009 Ian was the Nelson Police representative on the board in the role as Family Violence Coordinator.
 The partnership between NZ Police and BBBS Nelson has continued to remain strong with committed board members such as Ian.

 While he no longer sits on the board of trustees as the Police Representative he has elected to remain involved due to the positive outcomes of the programme.
-His extremely proficient skills around ensuring children remain safe regardless of who’s care they maybe under are of huge benefit.
+His extremely proficient skills around ensuring children remain safe regardless of who’s care they may be under are of huge benefit.

-Having been the Programme Director for Big Brothers Big Sisters of Nelson for the past 4 years, Rachel has seen, first hand, the impact that the programme has on the lives of children and young people in our community.
+Having been the Programme Director for Big Brothers Big Sisters of Nelson-Tasman for the past 4 years, Rachel has seen, first hand, the impact that the programme has on the lives of children and young people in our community.

 She is absolutely thrilled to be able to continue to support the organisation by being an active board member and advocate for the programme and what it does.
 She is also a 'Big Sister' and gets a real buzz from spending time with her 'Little Sister'.
 She says it is such fun to take time out to play and see the world through the eyes of a child!